 The Elephant Box was born out of Joy and Liz’s desire to create a stainless steel lunchbox so they could be part of the solution to the plastic problem.
 Inspired by the Indian Tiffin, they came up with the idea for the Elephant Box a stainless steel lunch box that holds a hearty packed lunch.

-I love that Joy and Liz are staying true to their principles and are adding their voice to the conversation about plastics and their stainless steel products can be reused over and over.
+We love that Joy and Liz are staying true to their principles and are adding their voice to the conversation about plastics and their stainless steel products can be reused over and over.
 Buy here.

 They also manufacture all of their consumable products in England and have a minimal-waste approach to packaging.

-The main reason why I have chosen to sell Georganics toothbrushes is because they have a zero to landfill scheme.
+The main reason why we have chosen to sell Georganics toothbrushes is because they have a zero to landfill scheme.
 This scheme allows you to send back Georganics wooden toothbrush heads and sonic toothbrushes and is completely free of charge.
 Simply save up 10 toothbrush heads (or whole wooden toothbrushes), put them in a large envelope and write FREE-POST GEORGANICS on it, then drop it off at your nearest post office.
 Buy here.

-I chose Handmade in Harpenden because Farhana and Henry’s ethos of making candles from natural, organic and sustainable materials fits well with my own and they send their candles to me in recycled packaging.
+We chose Handmade in Harpenden because Farhana and Henry’s ethos of making candles from natural, organic and sustainable materials fits well with my own and they send their candles to me in recycled packaging.
 Buy here.

-I love the body butters and face oils by Happy Holistics.
+We love the body butters and face oils by Happy Holistics.
 All their products are handmade with organic, fairtrade and sustainable ingredients.

 Kelly has carefully considered the ingredients that go into her products as well as the packaging, so that her products have a minimal effect on your body and the environment.
 Her body butters are presented in eco-friendly paperboard tubs which can be composted or recycled.
 I also love that she uses local suppliers where possible.